tegonal/cv-manager/README.md

 The application has the following dependencies:

 - As a database to store the cv data.
 Support databases are MongoDB, Postgres or SQlite for local file based datastore
-- A running [gotenberg](https://gotenberg.dev/docs/getting-started/installation) instance to generate PDF's.
-Use https://demo.gotenberg.dev only for low request rates and if server is public accessible.

 ### Docker compose